awsdocs/aws-kms-developer-guide/doc_source/services-dynamodb.md

 The DynamoDB encryption at rest feature uses an AWS KMS customer master key \(CMK\) and a hierarchy of data keys to protect your table data\.
 DynamoDB uses the same key hierarchy to protect DynamoDB streams, global tables, and backups when they are written to durable media\.

 **Customer Master Key \(CMK\)**
 Encryption at rest protects your DynamoDB tables under an AWS KMS customer master key \(CMK\)\.
-By default, it uses an [AWS owned CMK](concepts.md#aws-owned-cmk), but DynamoDB supports an option to encrypt some or all of your tables under an [AWS managed CMK](concepts.md#aws-managed-cmk) for DynamoDB \(`aws/dynamodb`\) in your AWS account\.
+By default, it uses an [AWS owned CMK](concepts.md#aws-owned-cmk), a multi\-tenant key that is created and managed in a DynamoDB service account\.
+But DynamoDB supports an option to encrypt some or all of your tables under a [customer managed CMKs](concepts.md#customer-cmk) or the [AWS managed CMK](concepts.md#aws-managed-cmk) for DynamoDB \(`aws/dynamodb`\) in your AWS account\.
 You can select the CMK for a table when you create or update the table, and you can make a different choice for each table\.
-The encryption at rest feature does not support the use of [customer managed CMKs](concepts.md#customer-cmk)\.
+You can choose your CMK in the DynamoDB console or by using DynamoDB API\.
+When you select a CMK for a table, the local and global secondary indexes, streams, and backups are encrypted with the same CMK\.
+However, you cannot use a customer managed CMK to encrypt DynamoDB global table replicas\.
+To encrypt replicas, use an AWS owned CMK or an AWS managed CMK\.
+You can change the CMK for a table at any time, either in the DynamoDB console or by using the [UpdateTable](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_UpdateTable.html) operation\.
+The process of switching keys is seamless and does not require downtime or degrade service\.
+Use a customer managed CMK to get the following features:
++ You create and manage the CMK, including setting the [key policies](key-policies.md), [IAM policies](iam-policies.md) and [grants](grants.md) to control access to the CMK\.
+You can [enable and disable](enabling-keys.md) the CMK, enable and disable [automatic key rotation](rotate-keys.md), and [delete the CMK](deleting-keys.md) when it is no longer in use\.
++ You can use a customer managed key with [imported key material](importing-keys.md) or a customer managed key in a [custom key store](custom-key-store-overview.md) that you own and manage\.
++ You can audit the encryption and decryption of your DynamoDB table by examining the DynamoDB API calls to AWS KMS in [AWS CloudTrail logs](#dynamodb-cmk-trail)\.
 Use the AWS managed CMK if you need any of the following features:
 + You can [view the CMK](viewing-keys.md) and [view its key policy](key-policy-viewing.md)\. \(You cannot change the key policy\.\)
 + You can audit the encryption and decryption of your DynamoDB table by examining the DynamoDB API calls to AWS KMS in [AWS CloudTrail logs](#dynamodb-cmk-trail)\.
-However, the AWS owned CMK is free of charge\.
-The AWS managed CMK [incurs a charge](https://aws.amazon.com/kms/pricing/) for each API call\.
+However, the AWS owned CMK is free of charge and its use does not count against [AWS KMS limits](limits.md)\.
+Customer managed CMKs and AWS managed CMKs[incur a charge](https://aws.amazon.com/kms/pricing/) for each API call and AWS KMS limits apply to these CMKs\.
-You can change the CMK for a table at any time, either in the DynamoDB console, or by using the [UpdateTable](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_UpdateTable.html) operation\.
-When you change the CMK, DynamoDB generates a new table key\.
-Then, it uses the new table key to re\-encrypt the data encryption keys\.
-The process of using a CMK to create a table key is the same no matter which CMK you choose\.

 **Table Keys**
 DynamoDB uses the CMK for the table to generate and encrypt a unique [data key](concepts.md#data-keys) for the table, known as the *table key*\.
 The table key persists for the lifetime of the encrypted table\.